KDCinfo/snippets/guessright/README.md

       div.classList.remove('anim-none')
       ```

-### _ Pushed ‘Congratz’ background image off to the right side of the frame.
+### _ Pushed â€˜Congratzâ€™ background image off to the right side of the frame.

   - Image element is absolute, so I added `left: 0; right: 0;`

-### _ IE11 shows "Great Guessing !!!" in extra-wide font that won’t center.
+### _ IE11 shows "Great Guessing !!!" in extra-wide font that wonâ€™t center.

-  - Haven’t figured this out yet (2017-04-29)
+  - Havenâ€™t figured this out yet (2017-04-29)